 The WRCSF has launched an exciting new vision, supported by a comprehensive strategic plan, to ensure that its mission will be accomplished in the best interest of the 25,000 Elementary, Secondary and Adult learners in our Waterloo Catholic District Schools education community.

-Manuel da Silva, Waterloo Catholic District School Board – Chair of the Board
+Bill Conway, Waterloo Catholic District School Board – Trustees Chair

-Michael Schmitt, Waterloo Catholic District School Board – Director of Education & WRCSF Board Member
+Loretta Notten, Waterloo Catholic District School Board – Director of Education and WRCSF Board Member

 Board of Directors